Quick start

 You'll see live updates on the infrastructure provisioning progress as formae creates the resource, including the command ID, status, and elapsed time.

 Note: The --mode parameter is mandatory.
-We'll explore different apply modes in detail in the Workflows section.
+Learn about reconcile and patch modes in Apply modes.

 Verify in your cloud account using its web console or any other tool you prefer if the resources declared in the example of your choice have been created.